aequologica/aequologica.github.io/vinyl/Mugnier&Thiebaud.md

 Nor Mugnier neither Thiebaud are skilled or even interested in sound production ; both like songs with nice chords.

-Mugnier & Thiebaud is looking for somebody to contribute to the production of their music, from story telling to sound production to marketing to distribution.
+<span style="color:lightsalmon">The Mugnier & Thiebaud duo is looking for somebody to contribute to the production of their music, from story telling to sound production to marketing to distribution.</span>

 A private soundcloud demo song is here:
 [Sensation on soundclound](https://soundcloud.com/christophe-thiebaud/sensation-new-mix/s-oyXVmEq51cf)